-Potential risks can arise from non-authorised parties (including the public) accessing the Project.
-Several measures are considered to reduce those risks including fencing the site, installing monitored gates, and hiring security guards either through a 3rd party or direct employees of the Company to prevent the public from trespassing to the site and any malicious intrusion during operation.
+Potential risks can arise from non-authorised parties (including the public) accessing the Project, such as electrocution.
+Several measures are considered to reduce those risks including fencing the site, installing monitored gates, and hiring security guards either through a 3rd party or direct employees of the company to prevent the public from trespassing to the site and any malicious intrusion during operation.